Getting to the Bottom of Noether's Theorem: Jordan algebras

+where (B) is used to show the antisymmetry of the bracket $\{-,-\}$.
 To finish the job we need to check that $\C \otimes O$ is a C*-algebra, and that any C*-algebra structure on $\C \otimes O$ obeying the three properties listed in the theorem arises from a unique dynamical correspondence.
 The most technical part of Alfsen and Shultz's proof is checking the C*-axiom $\|a\|^2 = \|a^* a\|$ for all $a \in \C \otimes \O$. \end{proof}

 In the finite-dimensional case Barnum and Hilgert proved a similar result for generalized probabilistic theories, where the convex set of states is taken as fundamental \cite[Prop.\ 9.2]{BarnumHilgert}; this result involves a map in the other direction, from generators to observables.
 Earlier Barnum, Mueller and Ududec proved a similar result in terms of convex cones \cite[Sec.
 VI]{BarnumMuellerUdudec}.
 It would be interesting to extend such results to the infinite-dimensional case, especially because they do not assume a version of condition (B).